2 Open Study/Research Award

 Letter required for independent study or research at deadline

 Affiliations are a requirement for American researchers to successfully secure a researcher visa in Cyprus.
 Applicants are required to secure an affiliation with a host institution and include a letter of affiliation with their application.
 The Embassy can provide guidance, but the host institution must be approved by the local Research Promotion Foundation and thus be able to issue Hosting Agreements.
 The Cyprus Institute of Neurology and Genetics, the Cyprus Institute, the Agricultural Research Institute (ARI), the Cyprus American Archaeological Research Institute (CAARI), the Cyprus Museum, the University of Cyprus, the Cyprus University of Technology, the Open University of Cyprus, and the University of Nicosia have all successfully served as hosts for grantees.
-Applicants are asked to clarify directly with the Fulbright Program Coordinator at the Embassy if an affiliation is feasible.

 Tuition fees are not covered by this grant.